trueagi-io/hyperon-experimental/docs/minimal-metta.md

 Nevertheless defining `eval` through `unify` requires rework of the grounded functions interface to allow calling them by executing `unify` instructions.
 Which is an interesting direction to follow.

-## Scope of variables

-Scope of the variable inside instructions is not described in this specification.
-It is a clear gap and one of the TODO items.

 ## Special matching syntax